 Dear Dr. Kronmüller:

 We have submitted a revised version of our manuscript COPR- D-23-00175 “Predictive Alternating Runs and Random Task-Switching Sequences Produce Dissociative Switch Costs in the Consonant-Vowel/Odd-Even Task” for your consideration.
-We appreciate the thorough examination provided by our reviewer and are pleased that our manuscript was generally well-received.
-Below, we list our responses to each major comment and cite page numbers when referring to specific changes.
+We appreciate the thorough examination provided by our reviewer and are pleased that our manuscript was well-received.
+Below, we list our responses to each comment and cite page numbers when referring to specific changes.
 To facilitate the review process, we have made all primary modifications to the manuscript in blue-colored font.
 We look forward to your response and hope that our revised manuscript is now suitable for publication in Cognitive Processing.

 Sincerely,